Sherry Waddingham MBA, PCC

 Final Thought

-Supporting leaders through those moments is the work I care most about.
+Supporting leaders through those moments, when something is changing but not yet fully clear, is the work I care most about.